dmitriz/aligna/opinionated/rules-js.md

   - Azure: Key Vault with managed identities for authentication
   - GCP: Secret Manager with IAM for fine-grained access control
 - For local development, use secrets files for simplicity.
-- For production environments, prefer environment variables for runtime secrets as they are better suited for containerized environments and CI/CD systems.

 ### Secret Protection Best Practices